Chart Color Schemes

 Gilles Plains's population is slightly younger than the national pattern

-The median age in Gilles Plains is 36, which is slightly lower than Greater Adelaide's average of 39 and the Australian median of 38.
+The median age in Gilles Plains is 36 years, which is slightly below Greater Adelaide's average of 39 and also slightly below Australia's median of 38.
 Compared to Greater Adelaide, Gilles Plains has a higher proportion of residents aged 35-44 (18.3%) but fewer residents aged 65-74 (6.5%).
-According to the 2021 Census, the age group of 35 to 44 has increased from 16.7% to 18.3%, while the 65 to 74 cohort has decreased from 8.3% to 6.5%.
+According to the 2021 Census, the age group of 35 to 44 has increased from 16.7% to 18.3%, while the age group of 65 to 74 has decreased from 8.3% to 6.5%.
 By the year 2041, Gilles Plains is projected to experience significant changes in its age composition.
-Notably, the 45 to 54 age group is expected to grow by 30%, adding 136 people and reaching a total of 597 from 460.
-Conversely, the 75 to 84 age group shows no growth, with an increase of 0 residents.
+The demographic shift will be led by the 45 to 54 age group, which is expected to grow by 22%, increasing from 486 to 595 residents.
+Conversely, the 75 to 84 age group is anticipated to decrease by 10 residents.